webpack/webpack.js.org/src/content/configuration/optimization.md

 };
 ```

-W> `moduleIds: 'hashed'` is deprecated in favour of `deterministic`. `moduleIds: total-size` has been removed in webpack 5.
+W> `moduleIds: 'deterministic'` was added in webpack 5 and `moduleIds: 'hashed'` is deprecated in favor of it.

+W> `moduleIds: total-size` has been removed in webpack 5.

 ## `optimization.chunkIds`